R220 Supplement, References to Responsibilities

 4.7.5.
 Final Plans, Specification and Drawings: Review and approve final plans, specifications and drawings for all approved construction and major remodeling projects.

 4.7.6.
-Public Hearings: Conduct all required public hearings on any project, provided that adequate notice be given the State Board of Regents of any such required public hearings.
+Public Hearings: Conduct all required public hearings on any project, provided that adequate notice be given the Board of Higher Education of any such required public hearings.

 R714, Capital Facilities Community Impact